Why Do We Fear Public Speaking?

 Many people feel anxious or scared when they have to speak in front of a group, and this is called glossophobia.
 Fear of public speaking is a commonality that stands in the way of progress for so many people.
 Not only does it stop an individual from advancing in their career or personal life, but it also harms their creative and problem-solving skills which could affect people around them.

-There are a few theories on why humans might have evolved to develop this fear.
-In this blog post, we’ll explore a few of those reasons and offer some tips on how to overcome your fear of public speaking.
+Several theories explain why humans evolved this fear.
+In this blog post, I’ll explore these reasons and provide tips to help you overcome your fear of public speaking.

 Four Contributing Factors for Why We Fear Public Speaking

-Researchers have found that the phobia of public speaking is more correlated to the speaker’s psychological and physical state before and during the speech than it is to the delivery itself.
-They have proposed that there are four factors contributing to why we fear public speaking:
+Researchers have found that the phobia of public speaking is more linked to the speaker’s psychological and physical state before and during the speech than to the delivery itself.
+They suggest four factors that contribute to our fear of public speaking:

 Skills